Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 weight_data = [element[1] for element in data]
 ```

 Let's fit the model.
-Instead of using the from scratch linear algebra code from the first post, we can use SkLearn to do the heavy lifting for us.
+Instead of using the from scratch linear algebra code from the first post, we can use the scikit-learn (sklearn) module to do the heavy lifting for us.
 Here's how you do that:
 ```
 from sklearn.linear_model import LinearRegression